suray-marag-pandit/Tic-Tac-Toe-Web/Readme.md

 ## Acknowledgments

 - This project was inspired by the classic Tic-Tac-Toe game and various online tutorials on web development.
-- Special thanks to [insert name or resource] for providing guidance and inspiration during the development process.
+- Special thanks to W3 School for providing guidance and inspiration during the development process.